It's easy to learn to shoot film. I promise!

 (If you want to get right to the lesson scroll past this part.)

-The answer, for me at least, is that film is magic.
-Shooting film, the process of it, the results, feel like something that is timeless and authentic.
-When you get your first scans back from the lab you will understand this down to your core.
+The answer—for me, at least—is that film is magic.
+Shooting film, the process of it, the results, feels like something that is timeless and authentic.
+When you get your first scans back from the lab, you will understand this down to your core.

 I see better when I have to slow down.
 I compose better.
 I don’t shoot just because I am nervous.
 I don’t just shoot until I see an acceptable image on the back of my DSLR.
 With film, I know when I got ‘the’ shot.
 It’s a great feeling.

 Instead, how and what I shoot is tied to the moment, and how I feel.
 Because I am not checking the back of my digital camera after every shot I remain engaged in the moment or with my subject, and allow the visualization part of my brain work with my emotions to create images that are meaningful to me.
 Would you believe my keeper rate went from 2 out of 10 photos with digital to 8 out of 10 photos with film?
 It did.
 And it will for you too.

 Film looks amazing.
 Even when I make mistakes.
 Even when I have a light leak, or I underexpose a tiny bit.
 When I am confident in my metering and use of light, film is not amazing, it is extraordinary.
 It is transcendent.
 It is magic.
 The tones of film, how it renders color and light, can only be compared to painting.
 It is organic, it has a human touch, it feels real.
 Nothing compares to film, even if you can emulate it better than anyone else.